-4.5 Where any member of National Centre for Circus Arts_staff (including external/guest teachers, staff on temporary contracts and external officers acting on behalf of National Centre for Circus Arts_in a professional capacity), examiner, placement provider, any student of the School, other member of the School, or member of the public believes that misconduct may have been committed by a student, they should notify the School as soon as possible.
-Where any other person involved in a National Centre for Circus Arts_activity or course-related activity believes that misconduct may have been committed by a student in the course of that activity, they should also notify the School as soon as possible.
+4.5 Where any member of NCCA staff (including external/guest teachers, staff on temporary contracts and external officers acting on behalf of NCCA in a professional capacity), examiner, placement provider, any student of the School, other member of the School, or member of the public believes that misconduct may have been committed by a student, they should notify the School as soon as possible.
+Where any other person involved in a NCCA activity or course-related activity believes that misconduct may have been committed by a student in the course of that activity, they should also notify the School as soon as possible.